As the focus on reducing emissions and improving energy efficiency grows, insulating the pipes within a building has become more important.

 Polyethylene foam pipe insulation

 Polyethylene foam insulation is one of the most popular forms of pipe insulation available.
-Polyethylene tubing is a closed-cell foam pipe insulation that is used in a range of different applications, including insulating central heating pipework to reduce heat loss, and in loft spaces to prevent freezing.
+The polyethylene tubing is a closed-cell foam pipe insulation used in a range of applications, including insulating central heating pipework to reduce heat loss, and in loft spaces to prevent freezing.

-Polyethylene pipe insulation generally consists of a hollow foam tube with a slit down one side to allow it to fit over existing pipework and is considered a great choice for low cost and good performance.
+Generally consisting of a hollow foam tube with a slit down one side, the design of polyethylene pipe insulation allows it to fit over existing pipework and is considered a great choice for low cost and good performance.

 CLass O Armaflex pipe insulation.